neonephos/outreach/documents/outreach_committee_playbook/relations_to_other_committees/governing_board.md

 ## Quarterly Reviews

-Every quarter the Outreach Committee Chairperson provides a formalized update to the Governing Board about the committee's progress:
+At least every quarter the Outreach Committee Chairperson provides a formalized update to the Governing Board about the committee's progress:

 * How the Outreach Committee's efforts supported hitting the NeoNephos roadmap targets.
 * Overview about the status of the committee's SIGs